-Also referred to as transportation management, freight procurement is the process of finding, vetting and transacting with trucks & drivers (also known as carriers) to move company goods (also known as loads, shipments, or freight) from one location to another.
+Also referred to as transportation management, freight procurement is the process of finding, vetting, and transacting with trucks & drivers (also known as carriers) to move company goods (also known as loads, shipments, or freight) from one location to another.
 Truckload cost is driven by supply and demand.

 Shippers who have embraced tools to effectively navigate freight market cycles have no problem delivering goods on time, and paying a fair market price– no matter the market condition.
 This resource page helps shippers understand:

-The freight market is similar to the stock market.
-Supply and demand drive truckload cost.
-The balance between supply and demand can change at any moment due to a variety of factors, including but not limited to conflict, the economy, natural disasters, labor strikes, and seasonality.
 Therefore, truckload price is extremely variable, Logistics Management called it “emulating a boom-and-bust cycle”.
 When there’s excess supply (carriers) and rates fall, trucking companies exit the market.
 When rates rise, new trucking companies enter the market until carrier saturation occurs and rates fall back down again.
 It’s a vicious cycle.
 The key is to find ways to stay on top of freight market twists and to pivot quickly with little notice.
 Remaining static is not sustainable because freight supply and demand hardly come and stay in equilibrium.

 Freight Market Supply (# of carriers):